xStarbound/xStarbound/README.md

 - [More Action Bar Binds](https://steamcommunity.com/sharedfiles/filedetails/?id=2962464896) — Would work if it didn't have an explicit StarExtensions check.
 Use [FezzedTech](https://github.com/FezzedOne/FezzedTech) instead.
 - [Quick Commands!](https://steamcommunity.com/sharedfiles/filedetails/?id=3145473452) — this mod explicitly checks for StarExtensions, so the keybinds do not work, although some of the added hidden chat commands do.
 - [Remote Module](https://steamcommunity.com/sharedfiles/filedetails/?id=2943917766) — won't work and is likely to log script errors.
-- [Stardust Core / Stardust Suite / MetaGUI](https://steamcommunity.com/sharedfiles/filedetails/?id=2512589532) ([GitHub](https://github.com/zetaPRIME/sb.StardustSuite)) — mod UIs are buggy and these mods hate sandboxing.
-Use [Quickbar Mini](https://steamcommunity.com/sharedfiles/filedetails/?id=1088459034) instead.
-This extends to any mod that uses MetaGUI for its UIs.
 - [StarCustomChat](https://github.com/KrashV/StarCustomChat) — not fully compatible with xStarbound's callbacks and has serious issues with xStarbound's Lua sandbox anyway.
 - [StarExtensions](https://github.com/StarExtensions/StarExtensions) — won't load on xClient and may cause crashes!
 However, *xServer* fully supports the server-side part of SE's «overground» tile placement feature.
 - [Text to Speech Droids](https://steamcommunity.com/sharedfiles/filedetails/?id=2933125939) — won't do anything.